SargeyWargey/Homoothya/Story/Drafts/Chapter_18.md

 "It's riskier to starve."

 A long pause.
 Then my father nodded.
 "At dusk tomorrow.
 You take the boy.
-I'll stay here—someone needs to organize the defense if the soldiers come back while you're gone."
+I'll stay here, someone needs to organize the defense if the soldiers come back while you're gone."

 My uncle opened my mouth to protest, but my father cut him off.
 "You're the better tracker anyway.
 And Hoomothya is old enough to help carry game.
 Two hunters, less time exposed.
 In and out quickly."